DA urges Treasury to halt education budget cuts for school transport and nutrition programmes

 He emphasised the importance of prioritising the needs of pupils.

-“The (Gauteng department of education) must ensure that budget cuts do not affect the most vulnerable learners in our education system.
-Cutting essential services like school transport and feeding schemes is a short-term solution that will have long-lasting negative consequences for the education of our learners,” said Dos Santos.
+“The [Gauteng department of education] must ensure that budget cuts do not affect the most vulnerable learners in our education system.
+Cutting essential services like school transport and feeding schemes is a short-term solution that will have long-lasting negative consequences for the education of our learners.”

 TimesLIVE